okdv/create-insomnia-plugin/packages/create-insomnia-plugin/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-*Before creating pull requests*:
-- Run `npm run precommit` in `packages/create-insomnia-plugin`
-- Make sure to update any tests as needed
+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)